top of page

 Your boss calling?

-Problem is, during such a phone call, you're likely in a panic yourself.
+Problem is, during such a phone call, you may be in a panic yourself.
+That is deliberate.
 Thinking up effective, ad-hoc, authenticating questions takes a clear, calm, deliberate mind.
-It's much better to have a code word worked out beforehand.
+It's much better to have a code word figured out beforehand.

-Even if the call were legitimate, nothing bad is going to happen in the next minute that would not happen in ten minutes!
+Even if the call were legitimate, nothing bad is going to happen in the next ten minutes that would not happen in one minute!
 So hang up, mute them, or put them on hold, and call them back on a number you already have.
+If they don't answer, it doesn't mean the call to you is real.

 Media awareness